zzhangjii/learning-library/lab-guides/LabGuide200.md

   cd monolithic-to-microservice/lab-resources/docker
   ```

-- You will see the baseline `alpha-office-product-catalog.war` file and a `Dockerfile`:
+- Here you will find the baseline `AlphaProductsRestService.war` file and a `Dockerfile`:

   ![](images/200/46.PNG)

 ### **Step 2**: Build a Docker image

-In this step you are going to build a Docker image based on commands the the provided Dockerfile.
-It will take a baseline java docker image from Docker Hub, add the Glassfish 4.1.1 application server and then deploy the `alpha-office-product-catalog.war` into the Glassfish server running on port 8080.
-If you recall you opened port 8080 in the Networking Security List earlier in this lab so access from the outside can occur.
+In this step you are going to edit the provided Dockerfile and dbconfig.properties file, then build a Docker image based on commands provided in that file.
+You're going to add your ATP DB instance specific Wallet file.
+It will take a baseline java docker image from Docker Hub, add a Glassfish 4.1.1 application server and then deploy the `AlphaProductsRestService.war` into the Glassfish server running on port 8080.
+If you recall you opened port 8080 in the Networking Security List earlier in this lab so access from the internet can occur.

 - The Dockerfile defines what happens in the image build.
-The contents look like:
+The defualt contents look like:

   ![](images/200/46-2.PNG)